Brief Bio

 - “The Kite Runner Critiqued: New Orientalism Goes to the Big Screen.”
 CommonDreams (Jan 2008).
 Available for download here.
 Translated into Persian: “Ravâyati neo-orientâlisti az khâvarmiyâneh: naqdi digar bar ‘Bâdbâdak-bâz’.”
 Jahân-e Ketâb sâl-e sizdahom, shomâreh-ye 3 va 4 (Khordâd va Tir 1387).
 Translated by Ahmad Sayf.
 Available here.

-- Iranian Cinema (Fall 2019, Fall 2020)
+- Instructor, Iranian Cinema (Fall 2019, Fall 2020)

-- Instructor, Lyrics of Mystical Love: Rumi, Song of Songs, and St. Teresa of Avila to Mirabai and Manhae (Spring 2019)
+- Instructor, Lyrics of Mystical Love: Rumi, Song of Songs, and St. Teresa of Avila to Mirabai and Manhae (Spring 2019, 2014)

-- Sex, Gender, and Sexuality in the Islamic World (Spring 2017, Fall 2018)
+- Instructor, Sex, Love, and Desire in Persian Poetry (Spring 2018)

-- Lyrics of Mystical Love, East and West (Fall 2014)
+- Instructor, Lyrics of Mystical Love, East and West (Fall 2014)

 Service to Profession